 Busou Renkin's Kazuki has his Anti-Villain counterpart Victor.
 Papillon is also the same as Kazuki in that they are motivated by the concept of a "second life".
 But while Kazuki was brought back to life by Renkin, Chouno wants to become immortal by becoming Homunculus.

-Hellsing: Alucard's counterparts in Iscariot and Millienium are father Alexander Andersson and the Captain.
+Hellsing: Alucard's counterparts in Iscariot and Millennium are father Alexander Anderson and the Captain.

 In the Junji Ito story Intersection Pretty Boy the main character strives to be that to the titular Pretty Boy, a mysterious guy dressed in black spreading curses among girls asking him hints about their love life.